MilowB/DonatelloPyzza/README.md

 - make tutorials to help beginners use this package
 - make a more formal documentation
 - promote this game through a website
+- ~~add a RLGame class to facilitate the use of RL algorithm for solving the game~~
 - ~~add a reward in the step() method to allow reinforcment learning~~
 - ~~adapt the GUI to resize it depending on the number of cells~~
 - ~~add a test infrastructure to validate users' algorithm on several mazes~~